MicahElliott/mrswlf/README.md

 As you can see, the whole Colemak-DH core is untouched (ignoring pinkies)!

-**Bottom line: Mrs. Wolf made a few good compromises to maintain the Colemak feel, while still statistically ranking among the very best layouts.**
+**Bottom line: Mrs. Thumbo made a few good compromises to maintain the Colemak feel, while still statistically ranking among the very best layouts.**

 BTW, `o` on thumb is awesome _once you get used to it_.